-The region has a long tradition of harvesting from its energy resources and building-related industry activities.
-First with a long history related to hydroelectric power production, along came the oil and gas industry in the mid 1960’s.
-Over the last few years, wind, sun and bioenergy industries have been added.
+The Stavanger region is Norway’s third largest region with 360,000 inhabitants.
+The region has a long tradition of harvesting from its energy resources: first with a long history related to hydroelectric power production and since the end of the 1960’s the oil and gas industry.
+Over the last few years, companies and projects within wind, sun and bioenergy have emerged.

 Oil & Gas

-The region has one of Europe’s best high-speed digital infrastructures for businesses and private homes.
+- The region has one of Europe’s best high-speed digital infrastructures for businesses and private homes.

-Stavanger was named the Norwegian Electric Vehicle Capital of the year (2019) and nearly 40% of all new cars sold in the region are now electric.
+- Stavanger was named the Norwegian Electric Vehicle Capital of the year (2019) and nearly 40% of all new cars sold in the region are now electric.